Spring Boot Pre-Interview Guide Part 6: DevOps & Deployment — Spring Boot 4 · Kotlin 2.3 · Docker · GitHub Actions

 - Actuator: http://localhost:8080/actuator/health

-Common Mistakes in Assignments
+Common Mistakes on Assignments — 5 Types

 1. Docker Compose fails to run